LI-Chang-Sheng/geolab/README.md

 *Objective*

 The aim of this project is to develop a python module for processing molecular dynamics data.
-We currently using
+We currently use
 >
 >   CP2K: https://www.cp2k.org/
 >